ueisinger/ECON386REPO/Data Cleaning Project/PROJECT ONE/README.md

 Authors: U.Eisinger, , M. Stephens, D. Chang, N. Kingery, and J. Watkins
 Date: 4.17.2018

-###Getting Started
+##Getting Started
 In order to begin this project, you must first pull a copy of all of the datafiles from GitHub onto your desktop as well as installing/calling any R libraries that will be used.
 This can be achieved through entering the code below into your terminal.

-####Prerequisites
+###Prerequisites
 The first step is to set the current directory to the desired location.
 The code below sets the current directory to your local desktop.
 This command will determine where the GitHub folder will end up.
 `cd desktop`

 To Pull the data from GitHub and get it on your local desktop, use the command `git clone` in the terminal.
 Copy the HTTPS from the GitHub repository that you wish to clone and paste in the terminal.
 `git clone "https://github.com/ueisinger/ECONBD386"`

-####Installing
+###Installing
 The only library that is used is `dplyr`.
 You can call this library up using the following code.
 `library(dplyr)`

-###Task One Materials
+##Task One Materials
 The dataset included the following files.
 The files used in the dataframe for task one are listed below.
 Files | Purpose
 ------------ | -----------------------------
 features.txt | A list of all of the features that were recorded for the experiment.
-This data is used as the columns for the dataframe. subject_train.txt | List of the subjects that partipated in this experiment. subject_test.txt | List of the subjects that partipated in this experiment. y_train.txt | List of the activity numeric values. y_test.txt | List of the activity numeric values.
+This data is used as the columns for the dataframe. subject_train.txt | List of the subjects that participated in this experiment. subject_test.txt | List of the subjects that participated in this experiment. y_train.txt | List of the activity numeric values. y_test.txt | List of the activity numeric values.
 X_train.txt | List of the data obtained in the previous experiment.
 X_test.txt | List of the data obtained in the previous experiment.

 We also need the following files to gather more information about the datasets and the project as a whole.
 Files | Purpose
 ------------ | -----------------------------
-activity_labels.txt | Indicate the qualitative meausure of the activity data.
-These correspond to the numeric values in the y_train adn y_test dataset. features_info.txt | Description of each of the features and how exactlty they were obtained.
+activity_labels.txt | Indicate the qualitative measure of the activity data.
+These correspond to the numeric values in the y_train and y_test dataset. features_info.txt | Description of each of the features and how exactly they were obtained.
 README.txt | Overview of the original experiment and how the data was collected.

-###Task One Data Transformations
+##Task One Data Transformations
 Below is a general list of each of the data transformations that we made to obtain tidy1.txt.
 1. Importing the data from the txt files from the Econ386REPO, and saving them as objects using `read.table`.
 2. Setting the first column that has numbers assigned to headers to null.
 3. Transposing the Header object so that the data frame changes from 1 column, 561 rows to 561 columns, 1 row.
 This also changes the data type to char.